Beowulf: A 'superhero story' and its enduring appeal

 "It's been reworked because it's got that power to it.
 There's a tragic dimension; people really respond to that.

-"There are only a few great stories.
-After all, we always come back to the same themes: monsters, heroes - and Beowulf has those."
+"There are only a few great stories, after all.
+We always come back to the same themes: monsters, heroes - and Beowulf has those."

 Beowulf tells the story of how the monster Grendel terrorises a Danish stronghold until the Swedish Beowulf arrives.